The Black Dahlia (novel): Reception

 The Black Dahlia was one of numerous neo-noir novels published in the late 1970s and 1980s.
 Ellroy was known as an author of crime fiction but this novel is considered to have gained him critical notice as a serious writer of literature.

 Ellroy wrote three other novels in what he termed the L.A.
 Quartet, a cycle of novels set in 1940s and 1950s Los Angeles.
 He portrays the city in this period as a hotbed of political corruption and depravity.
 The Quartet continues with The Big Nowhere, L.A.
 Confidential, and White Jazz.

 Film adaptation

 The Black Dahlia was adapted for a 2006 film of the same name by director Brian De Palma.
-Starring Scarlett Johansson, Josh Hartnett and Aaron Eckhart, it was a critical and commercial failure, many critics felt that it had been poorly made and acted.
-It was criticized as sometimes appearing incoherent.Noted critic Matt Zoller Seitz gave it a positive review.
+Starring Scarlett Johansson, Josh Hartnett and Aaron Eckhart, it was a critical and commercial failure, but did receive some positive reviews.

 Graphic novel

 In 2013, Matz and David Fincher adapted James Ellroy's novel into a comic called Le Dahlia noir, with Miles Hyman as the illustrator.
 Originally published in French, it was published in English in 2016 as The Black Dahlia: A Crime Graphic Novel.